January 18, 2017

 - Use a guarantor.
 This means that the LVR is calculated using the value of the guarantor’s property as security too, not just yours.
 In other words, the lender has two properties they’re able to sell to recover the debt.

-There are many technicalities to all of these options, and different options suit different types of people and scenarios, which is where your Mortgage Broker comes in.
+There are many technicalities to all of these options, and different options suit different types of people and scenarios, which is where our team of experienced Mortgage Brokers come in.